How to Boost Wifi Signal With Tinfoil and Paper.

 The windsurfers work by focusing all of the RF waves in one direction, instead of all directions like the antennas without them.
 If you are anywhere in front of the direction of the router, you will see a significant increase in signal.
 From behind, not so much.

-The directions on the original Star Wars when he wasn’t supervising anybody.
+The directions on the side of the library, userbase, and of course this is awesome.
 After you insert the tabs into the reflector, just bend the tabs up and use a piece of scotch tape to hold them there.

 Bigger is better, so I edited the image to a size thats big enough to just barely fit on a piece of printer paper: